The Mayans and their Astronomical Study of the Cosmos: Exploring the Universe

 Knowledge that lasts

 Much of the Mayan astronomical knowledge was lost after the arrival of the Spanish conquistadors, who destroyed many of their codices and monuments.
 However, The ruins that remain and the few codices that survived remain invaluable sources of information for interested archaeologists and astronomers. in the legacy of this fascinating civilization.
-The Mayan knowledge of the movements of the stars continues to surprise us, and is a testament to their deep connection with the cosmos.
+The Maya’s knowledge of celestial movements continues to amaze us and is a testament to their profound connection with the cosmos.
+Through their meticulous observations and the application of their discoveries to their daily and religious lives, the Maya mastered astronomy to a level that remains impressive even today.
+Today, scholars from around the world continue to uncover more about their civilization and its astonishing legacy.